Asbestos Exposure

 Children were also exposed to asbestos fibers when they hugged or played with their fathers, brothers, or family friends who unwittingly brought them home on their coveralls or other clothing worn for work.

-If you suspect you have ever worked with or been around asbestos, talk to your doctor immediately.
+Talk to your doctor immediately if you suspect you have ever worked with or been around asbestos.
 The sooner you get a diagnosis, the better your prognosis.
-Also, consider talking to a mesothelioma lawyer to find out how to seek compensation.

 Getting Legal Help